Read Time:

 Building an AI-Ready Organisation: Insights from March Roundtable

-Ntegra, in partnership with UptakeAI, hosted our second roundtable discussion for 2025 focusing on AI, reflecting the ongoing urgency and interest in how businesses can successfully exploit its potential.
+In March, Ntegra, in partnership with and UptakeAI, hosted a second insightful roundtable as part of our ongoing 2025 Innovation Programme, focusing on artificial intelligence (AI) and digital transformation, reflecting the urgency businesses feel to successfully exploit its potential.

 While many individuals have begun using AI tools in their personal lives, there still appears to be a gap between personal and widespread organisational adoption.
-This is something we wanted to investigate.
-Our March roundtable brought together leaders from across our client base, sharing interests, experiences and exploring innovation pipeline strategies for AI adoption.
+This gap was a key driver for our March roundtable, bringing together digital consultants and leaders across our client base to share strategy insights, experiences and explore robust innovation pipeline strategies for successful AI adoption.

 Who Owns the AI Agenda?

-A key theme to kick off the conversation was the question of ownership.
-Some participants acknowledged that AI initiatives remain largely confined to IT and data teams, with insufficient involvement from leadership, people function or operational decision-makers.
-While technical teams have the expertise to deploy AI solutions, they may lack the broader business perspective needed to ensure AI delivers long-term value.
-Without leadership involvement, AI can become just another technology experiment rather than a strategic enabler of business transformation.
+A central theme was the ownership of AI initiatives.
+Participants highlighted that many AI projects remain confined to IT and data teams, lacking sufficient involvement from leadership, operations and strategic decision-makers.
+While technical teams possess the expertise for deploying AI, they often miss the broader strategic perspective essential for ensuring long-term business value.
+Without clear leadership involvement, AI risks becoming just another isolated technology experiment rather than a strategic enabler of digital transformation.

 The Importance of AI Literacy

-AI literacy is no longer optional for leadership teams, it is an essential skill for guiding business transformation.
+AI literacy is no longer optional for leadership teams—it is essential for guiding digital and cloud transformation initiatives.

 AI Literacy + Technical Capability = Meaningful Progress